De Verraders: Format

 In the first season of the show, the contestants played a game to decide the winner of the silver bars in the last episode.
 The two finalists independently wrote down either Verraad (Betrayal) or Trouw (Faithful).
 If both chose Trouw, then they split the prize, but if one person chose Verraad then that person won all the silver bars.
 If both chose Verraad then the runner-up won all the silver bars.
 In the second season of the show, the team with the most players remaining played this game to decide the winner(s) of the silver bars.
 In the third season, the game was not played, and instead the traitors would win if at least one traitor were remaining in the end.

-Diederik Jekel, Kees Boot, and Holly Mae Brood played the role of traitor in the first season of the show.
+Diederik Jekel, Kees Boot, and Holly Mae Brood played the role of traitor in the first season of the show, with Samantha Steenwijk being offered the role of a traitor later on in the season.
 In the first season, contestants managed to accumulate 22 silver bars over the course of the show.
-In the final, Samantha Steenwijk and Chatilla van Grinsven ended up splitting the silver bars.
+In the final, Chatilla van Grinsven and Steenwijk ended up splitting the silver bars.
 After the show, they decided to share their winnings with the runner-up Loiza Lamers.
 Stefano Keizers, Ortál Vriend and Jamie Westland played the role of traitor in the second season of the show.
 In the third season, five people ended up playing the role of traitor; the three traitors selected at the beginning, Maria Fiselier, Katinka Simonse, and Sander Huisman, as well as Jan Slagter and Jordy Huisman.
 The faithful were the winners in both the second and third seasons of the show.